-At the ICT Security Portal citizens can find comprehensive information on the topic of security of ICT.
+On the ICT Security Portal citizens can find comprehensive information on the topic of security of information and communication technology (ICT).
 The portal's goal is promoting an ICT security culture in Austria by raising awareness among the target groups concerned and by providing specific recommendations for action to each target group.